learn-co-curriculum/uci-mod-8-assessment/README.md

 additional controller action(s) and route(s) you will need to build into your Rails API.

-While it is not required, applying the classes `ui` and  `form` to the form you create in JSX and take advantage of the provided Semantic styling.
+While it is not required, you can apply the classes `ui` and  `form` to the form you create in JSX and take advantage of the provided Semantic styling.
 In the example GIF below, a form component was created using this styling and placed directly after the `Header` component.